-The goal is to have all the assets distributed under the terms of the trust document.
-This has several benefits:
+The goal of a pour-over will is to have all your assets distributed under the terms of the trust document.
+Using a pour-over will to support a trust has several benefits:

-Obviously, if the deceased person set up a revocable living trust to spare his or her family the expense and delay of probate, it would be a shame if a full-blown probate proceeding were necessary.
-But a pour-over will is just like any other will; unless there's a probate shortcut authorized by state law, the assets that pass through the will must go through probate.
+If you set up a revocable living trust to spare your family the expense and delay of probate, it would be a shame if your estate ended up needing a full-blown probate proceeding.
+But when it comes to probate, a pour-over will is just like any other will.
+So, unless there's a probate shortcut authorized by state law, the assets that pass through your pour-over will must go through probate.

-Once the assets are held in the name of the trust, they become the successor trustee's responsibility.
-The successor trustee's job is like that of the executor, with the crucial difference that the trustee has control only over trust assets.
-So the trustee will distribute the trust assets following the terms of the trust document.
+After your death, your executor transfers assets through your pour-over will to your living trust.
+Then they become the successor trustee's responsibility.
+The successor trustee's job is similar to that of the executor, with a crucial difference: The trustee controls only trust assets.
+So, the trustee will distribute the trust assets following the terms of the trust document.

-If the goal of the living trust was simply to avoid probate, the trust may instruct the trustee to distribute everything to the beneficiaries as soon as possible.
+If your goal for creating a living trust is simply to avoid probate, your trust document might just instruct the trustee to distribute everything to the beneficiaries as soon as possible.
 (No probate is necessary for trust assets.)
-If, however, trust assets are left to children or young adults, or to someone who just can't be trusted with money, the trust may leave more complicated instructions.
+However, if you plan to leave trust assets to children, young adults, or someone with special needs, your trust document might include more complicated instructions.

-For example, the trustee might be directed to leave a young beneficiary's money in trust until the beneficiary is a certain age, and then dole it out in three chunks over 10 years.
-It's entirely up to the person who created the trust.
-This flexibility means that a trustee may have money management responsibilities long after the executor's job is finished.
+For example, the trustee might be directed to leave a young beneficiary's money in trust until the beneficiary is a certain age and then dole it out in three chunks over 10 years.
+It's entirely up to you.
+This flexibility means that a successor trustee may have money management responsibilities long after the executor's job is finished.

 Regardless of the size of your estate, getting your affairs in order before you die will make things easier for your family once you're gone.
 Creating a pour-over will to go with your living trust will ensure every asset in your estate is protected after your death.